+Summary of companies input: 22 companies provided input to this question.

+18 companies support (a),

+2 companies support (b).

+3 companies support option (e) proposed by SONY.

+Most companies supported leaving the PHY behaviour to RAN1.
+A proposal based on the above input is provided below.

+Proposal 5: When MAC delivers an SR to PHY and PUCCH resource for the SR transmission overlaps a PUSCH, desired PHY behaviour is for RAN1 to decide.

 Papers [7, 8, 9, 20] discuss information that MAC needs to provide to PHY for enabling SR transmission when SR’s transmission resource overlaps a UL-SCH resource, and is the basis for the next question.
 This question may have overlaps with related discussion in the context of conflicts involving grants.
 Option (a) has been included as a Rel-15 baseline given many papers have not discussed MAC-PHY information exchange, and is essentially saying that no Rel-16 enhancements are needed (e.g., PHY could potentially infer the priority information of the SR based on the LCHs mapped to the SR configuration).
 Option (b) has been included based on papers [8], [20] which separately dicsuss signaling of priority information related to SR. Papers [7], [9] propose providing priority information for both SR and UL-SCH to PHY, i.e., option (c).

 Question 6: What information should MAC provide to PHY for enabling transmission of an SR when the SR’s transmission overlaps a UL-SCH resource: